gve-sw/gve_devnet_webex_devices_executive_room_multi_aux_switching_macro/README.md

 ![IMAGES/PresenterTrackQA.png](IMAGES/PresenterTrackQA.png)

-When in Presenter Track mode with with Q&A mode enabled, the macro will take care of keeping the focus on the presenter and if a question comes in from the audience it will compose the image of the presenter plus the audience member while they are talking and a few seconds afterwards (controlled by the PRESENTER_QA_KEEP_COMPOSITION_TIME configurable constant in the macro) it will focus back only on the presenter; this behavior is similar to the native "Classroom Mode" which is not compatible with this macro.
+When in Presenter Track mode with Q&A mode enabled, the macro will take care of keeping the focus on the presenter and if a question comes in from the audience it will compose the image of the presenter plus the audience member while they are talking and a few seconds afterwards (controlled by the PRESENTER_QA_KEEP_COMPOSITION_TIME configurable constant in the macro) it will focus back only on the presenter; this behavior is similar to the native "Classroom Mode" which is not compatible with this macro.
 If you select PresenterTrack without the Q&A mode option, the macro will make sure the presenter is always the one being shown in the call irrespective if anyone else in the room is speaking until you turn off PresenterTrack either via the custom panel or using the native camera controls of the codec.
 NOTE: Even though the Q&A Mode for PresenterTrack should also work for compositions that include PTZ Zones, this has not been tested.

 The following actions with turn off the automatic behaviour for you in addition to manually turning it off: